vsemionov/xlab/README.md

 ## Future work
 - use a BPE tokenizer, e.g. from tiktoken or sentencepiece
 - batch together sequences of similar lengths, or concatenate short sequences via separator tokens
 - add learning rate scheduling (e.g. cosine with warmup, or reduce lr on plateau)
 - rotary positional embeddings or ALiBi
 - RMSNorm
 - SwiGLU activation
- - increase the maximum context length
 - train a larger model on a larger and more diverse dataset
 - fine-tune for a downstream task
 - quantization
 - compile the model during training, and for inference
 - cache KV pairs in inference, try multi-query/grouped-query attention